 Around 173,000 people live in North Lincolnshire, 39,000 of those are children and young people who benefit from above average quality early years and school settings.
 Nine out of 10 schools are rated by Ofsted as good or outstanding.

 North Lincolnshire Council Children Services are ‘outstanding’ as rated by Ofsted.
 The inspectors commented that “social work thrives”.
 Social workers say they feel safe, supported and enabled to build relationships with families.
 The council’s One Family approach focuses on enabling children to be in their families, schools and communities.
+You can see more about what North Lincolnshire has to offer as an employer in this video.

 North Lincolnshire has great transport links and has been ranked fourth nationally for satisfaction with ease of access to community transport.